ScottStanton/Python-Ticker/README.md

 * Choose the output based on available parameter given by yahoo's API
 * Integrate pushbullet to send updates

-Thanks for looking, I hope you enjoying learning through this.
+Thanks for looking, I hope you enjoying learning through this as much as I have.